marcusmchale/algrow/README.md

 and multiple images can be concurrently assessed (multiprocessing).
 This also requires less resources than the alternative pre-processing steps (to be quantified) and can be performed on the Raspberry Pi directly (to be verified and timed).
-Many atypical images are readily detected during circle and plate detection, a nd the availability of data for each image (rather than an aggregate images) improves detection of other anomalies and provides opportunity to account for outliers.
+Many atypical images are readily detected during circle and plate detection, and the availability of data for each image (rather than an aggregate images) improves detection of other anomalies and provides opportunity to account for outliers.

 Steps: